 Your adventure on one of the best road trips in the U.K. begins (or ends) in the vibrant city of Belfast.
 It’s ideal for a short break, with its excellent dining, nightlife, shopping and cultural attractions across its many quarters.
 Uncover the legend of RMS Titanic in the city of her birth at the landmark Titanic Belfast and related attractions.
 Other highlights include the Ulster Museum, Belfast Castle, Crumlin Road Gaol and a range of sightseeing and historical tours.

 Discover one of our most imposing monuments and one of Ireland’s best preserved medieval structures in this early stop off if you’re starting the route from Belfast.
 It was begun in 1177 by Anglo-Norman conqueror John DeCourcy and played an important military role up until 1928.
 You can visit throughout the year for fun family days out and to learn about the castle’s colourful history.

 3. The Gobbins

-Excite all the senses on this exhilarating cliff-face path, which was first enjoyed in the early 1900s.
+Excite all the senses on the Gobbins Walk, an exhilarating cliff-face path, which was first enjoyed in the early 1900s.
 Located on the scenic Islandmagee peninsula, the attraction has been reborn and reimagined for the 21st century giving unparalleled access to the rugged Antrim Coast.
 The dramatic and challenging path includes spectacular tubular and suspension bridges, caves, steps and tunnels.
 There is also a fascinating Visitor Centre and cliff-top path.

 4. Carnfunnock Country Park